Yusuf-M-Mirza/Project-2/README.md

 - **_"Advancements in the age of employees as well as the number of hours worked per week lead to higher rates of physical illness"_**.

-- R² is **0.0066 for Age** & **0.0084 for Hours Per Week**.
+- R² is **0.0066 for Age** & **0.0084 for Hours Per Week** (α=0.05).
 It shows there is practically no correlation between either of these variables and the prevalence of physical illness, which thus disproves the hypothesis for this dataset.

 <div align="center">
   <img src="https://i.imgur.com/h8Hxvvj.png" alt="TfL Cycle Hire" width="500" />
-  <p><em>Figure 6: Percentage with Physical Illness by Age & Hours</em></p>
+  <p><em>Figure 6: Percentage bearing a Physical Illness by Age & Hours</em></p>
 </div>

 - The data shows no clear link between any social variables and an increased risk of developing physical illness.
 The only **_real_** indicator is the job role.